Mortgage Stress Test Calculator

 1. Update the numbers annually.
 As your income changes and interest rates shift, revisit the stress test to ensure your mortgage remains manageable.

 2. Consider all housing costs.
 Property taxes, insurance, and condo fees should be added to your payments when evaluating affordability.
-This calculator focuses on mortgage payments alone for simplicity.
+This calculator includes a monthly field for those costs so your housing ratio is not based on principal and interest alone.

 3. Build an emergency fund.
 Even if you pass the test today, unexpected expenses can arise.
 Savings equal to three to six months of living costs provide a safety net.